August 12, 2020 | 10 Min

 As the Harry Rosen team evaluated the market it became clear there was a standard eCommerce framework the majority of retailers and brands were working with: the monolithic commerce platform suite.

 The team realised that APIs are the critical component when it comes to replicating and translating in-store experiences and processes to the digital world, and that they had to “own the glass” and connect the backend processes seamlessly.

 A one-size-fits-all approach with a monolithic commerce suite wasn’t going to work.
 Instead Harry Rosen needed the flexibility to select the best possible components for each function that together would create an experience greater than the sum of its parts.

 The Migration Challenge

-Harry Rosen employed the services of Myplanet to assist them with the solution architecture planning, vendor selection and implementation itself.
-To compliment these efforts and to ensure Harry Rosen maintained control over their vision, they also employed two developers to handle ongoing maintenance and leveraged internal business analysts to translate processes into project requirements and scopes. eCommerce sites don’t operate in a vacuum and require collaboration with other systems and teams.
-A divide and conquer approach was adopted where individual teams contributed to specific integration requirements and specifics, such as merchandising and content teams requiring input from the PIM, ERP and CRM versus the fulfillment side of the organization when it comes to inventory and the OMS.
+Harry Rosen hired Myplanet to help with the solution architecture planning, vendor selection and implementation.
+To compliment these efforts and to ensure Harry Rosen maintained control over its vision, the team also employed two developers to handle ongoing maintenance and used internal business analysts to translate processes into project requirements and scopes.

 From a technology standpoint, the monolithic platform is broken down into its constituent components.